Copper futures investing is a popular way to hedge risk while getting some trading experience. Learn more about copper futures here.

-Trading copper offers many opportunities for investors to make gains.
-Copper futures are one way to trade copper, and they are a popular way to hedge risk while getting some experience trading the red metal.
+The copper market offers many opportunities for investors to make gains.
+Copper futures are one method of trading copper, and they are a popular way to hedge risk while gaining exposure to the red metal.

 But what should investors know before starting to trade copper futures?
-And what are the benefits of getting involved in the market?
-Here’s a brief overview of why people trade copper futures, how they do it and why it may be something you should consider.
+And what are the benefits of getting involved in this market?
+Here’s a brief overview of why people trade copper futures and how they do it.

 Copper futures as an insurance policy

-A copper futures contract represents 25,000 pounds of copper.
+A copper futures contract typically represents 25 tonnes of copper.
 Each contract is a firm commitment to make or accept delivery of a specified quantity and quality of the metal.
-Delivery is set for a specific month at a price agreed upon at the time the commitment is made.
+Delivery is set for a particular month at a price agreed upon at the time the commitment is made.

 Many investors see this as an “insurance policy” for their portfolio.
 Those who consume or produce copper can manage copper price risk by employing a short hedge to lock in a selling price for the copper they produce, or a long hedge to secure a purchase price for copper they know they will need.